santa hat

 The FaceSwap module

 This module uses ReActor nodes to manage a simple faceswap.
-You just upload an image (a high res portait) of the source face you want to swap in the Flux generated image, and start the generation.
+You just upload an image (possibly a high-res portrait) of the source face you want to swap in the Flux-generated image, and start the generation.
 You can compare the original image with the resulting image with a slider.

 You can use LUTs (Look UP Tables) to give your image an analogic-film look.
-Just downlad the LUT you need (here are some free good ones).
-The LUT files must be saved in the following folder:
+Just download the LUT you need (here are some free good ones).
+The LUT files must be saved in the following folder (WARNING the folder has changed!!!
+Move the LUT files, those with the extension .cube, in the new folder): ../ComfyUI/models/luts/

 Where to download the workflow from